Ford Thunderbird (fourth generation)

 The fourth generation Ford Thunderbird is a large personal luxury car produced by Ford for the 1964 to 1966 model years.
-This generation of the Thunderbird was restyled in favor of a more squared-off, "formal" look.
-The only remnant of the Thunderbird's former sporty image was the fact that the standard 390-cubic-inch 300 hp V8 engine needed nearly 11 seconds to push the heavy T-bird to 60 mph (97 km/h).
+Ford restyled this generation of the Thunderbird in favor of a more squared-off, "formal" look.
+The only remnant of the Thunderbird's former sporty image was that the standard 390-cubic-inch 300 hp V8 engine needed nearly 11 seconds to push the heavy T-bird to 60 mph (97 km/h).
 The softly sprung suspension allowed considerable body lean, wallow, and float on curves and bumps.
-Contemporary testers felt that the Buick Riviera, Pontiac Grand Prix and Chrysler 300K were substantially more roadworthy cars, but the Thunderbird retained its leading market share.
+Contemporary testers felt that the Buick Riviera, Pontiac Grand Prix, and Chrysler 300K were substantially more roadworthy cars, but the Thunderbird retained its leading market share.